omnt/OpenMobileNetworkToolkit/README.md

   * Location: Collecting location and network information
   * Storage: Writing measurement log files to the phones memory
-  * SuperUser: On rooted phones where not carrier privileges are available
+  * Read Phone State: Cell Information, Connectivity information
+  * Receive Boot complete: Start measurements on boot
+  * Foreground Service: Logging
+  * Carrier Permission: Use Carrier APIs

+If the app can't gain Carrier Privileges some values can't be accessed and some feature are disabled.
+See below.

 ### Carrier Permissions
 Carrier specific settings can only be accessed by apps running with so called carrier privileges.
 This was added in android 6 and is mostly relevant for 4G and 5G networks. (https://source.android.com/devices/tech/config/carrier)

-Carrier or researcher who are able (admin key to the SIM card is required) to program their own sim cards can store a fingerprint of an signing certificate in an access rule applet (ARA) on the SIM card.
+Carrier or researcher who are able (admin key to the SIM card is required) to program their own sim cards can store a fingerprint of an signing certificate in an access rule applet (ARA-M) on the SIM card.
 An app signed with this certificate will get carrier privileges granted by android. (https://source.android.com/devices/tech/config/uicc)

 E.g. the [ARAM-Applet by Bertrand Martel](https://github.com/bertrandmartel/aram-applet) for JavaCard based SIM cards can be used.
 Some SIM cards like the cards from [Sysmocom](http://shop.sysmocom.de/products/sysmoISIM-SJA2) already come with the applet pre installed.
 To install the applet to a SIM card [GlobalPlatformPro by Martin Paljak](https://github.com/martinpaljak/GlobalPlatformPro) can be used.
-Pre-compiled verisons of ARAM and GP can be found in the [CoIMS_Wiki repository by Supreeth Herle](https://github.com/herlesupreeth/CoIMS_Wiki).
+Pre-compiled versions of ARA-M and GP can be found in the [CoIMS_Wiki repository by Supreeth Herle](https://github.com/herlesupreeth/CoIMS_Wiki).

 To provision the fingerprint to the applet either (pySim)[https://github.com/osmocom/pysim] or GP can be used.